jphalford/blog/docs/_posts/lifting-the-lid/2021-01-20-lifting-the-lid-unit-test-harness.markdown

 ```

 In the third parameter (index 2) we can see the class containing the tests to be run (`com.jphalford.aoc.day10.Day10Test`).
-This string can be used by the JUnit framework to instantiate the test class in the same manner our programmer used above.
+This string can be used by the JUnit framework to instantiate the test class in the same manner as our programmer used above.

-### Conclusion
+# Conclusion

 We've seen how to write a basic unit testing library and compared that with the approaches taken in an established framework.
 The language features used are not unique to unit testing frameworks and can be seen across a wide range of frameworks.